 I hope that everyone is having a wonderful week so far!
 This is my absolute favorite time of the year.
-It bring up so many memories growing up in South Carolina.
+It brings up so many memories growing up in South Carolina.
 I have such vivid memories, about my childhood.

 In the summers I would run and play with all my cousins.
 If you would like to read more about my adventures as a child, be sure to click here.
 I lived for the summers running up and down the dirt roads, climbing trees, and just having fun.

-I grew up poor in family where there were 10 children, so when the summers came to an end.
+I grew up poor in a family where there were 10 children, so when the summers came to an end.
 School became my refuge, I always looked forward to going to school.
 I hated the weekends, because there was always fighting and unrest in the house.
 However, when Monday came I was excited to attend school, because it was where I found peace.

 My Refuge: Claude A Taylor